stockbal/hana-scheduler/README.md

 # HANA Scheduler

-Simple [SAP CAP project](https://cap.cloud.sap) project which uses the Cloud Foundry API to start a bound HANA Cloud service instance via a node cron job.
+Simple MTA project which uses the Cloud Foundry API to start a bound HANA Cloud service instance via a node cron job.